trigger/trigger/docs/examples.rst

 :setting:`TEXTFSM_TEMPLATE_DIR` directory.

-For this to work you must have an attribute on your netdevices model that specifies the network operating system, ie IOS, NXOS or JUNOS.
+For this to work you must have an attribute on your netdevices model that specifies the network operating system, e.g. IOS, NX-OS or JUNOS.
 This will be used to correlate the right template for a given device based on the naming convention used by the TextFSM templates.